 There are many opportunities to get wet from head to toe in Waterplay.
 While we no longer provide raincoats and water shoes, we do provide smocks.
 Visitors are welcome to bring a change of clothes and shoes, or bathing suits.
 Please use the bathrooms located on this floor for changing.

 Waterplay was designed in-house by the Children’s Museum’s exhibition staff.
 See photos of the Waterplay renovation on Facebook

 Waterplay will frequently display works by artists, including:

 - Rain Meander by Stacy Levy, a permanent component

 - Now on Display: Artwork by Pittsburgh artist Atticus Adams.

-Waterplay is presented by the EQT Corporation with major support from the PPG Industries Foundation and the Snee-Reinhardt Charitable Foundation.
+Waterplay is presented by the EQT Foundation with major support from the PPG Industries Foundation and the Snee-Reinhardt Charitable Foundation.